 The community college system-wide appropriation for state aid is provided by A.R.S. §15-1466.
 The formula is based on the current base and enrollment growth.
 During the past decade state aid to community colleges was cut drastically.
-Although state aid funding of \$3,130,800 represented 45.8% of total revenues in fiscal year 2001, fiscal year 2017 state aid operational funding, which excludes state STEM allocations, of \$1,756,400 only represents 7.2% of total revenues.
-State aid operational funding for fiscal year 2018 is appropriated at \$1,731,100, a slight decrease from FY2017.
+Although state aid funding of \$3,130,800 represented 45.8% of total revenues in fiscal year 2001, fiscal year 2018 state aid operational funding, which excludes state STEM allocations, of \$1,731,000 only representes

+6.7% of total revenues.
+State aid operational funding for fiscal year 2019 is appropriated at \$1,749,200, a slight increase from FY2018.
 In addition, urban community colleges were eliminated from the FY2016 State budget.
 Due to this historical funding trend, and the recent elimination of urban funding, it is anticipated the trend of declining aid may continue.
 The District has incorporated state aid funding loss projections into its long-term planning scenarios and has developed a plan to balance the budget with future funding reductions.
-To accommodate the decline in state aid, tuition has increased from \$33 per credit hour in fiscal year 2001 to \$102 per credit hour in fiscal year 2017, a 209% increase over this seventeen-year period.
+To accommodate the decline in state aid, tuition has increased from \$33 per credit hour in fiscal year 2001 to \$105 per credit hour in fiscal year 2018, a 318% increase over this eighteen-year period.

 Coconino Community College also has the lowest property tax rate in the State of Arizona.
 Property tax revenue growth is capped, but the District has the ability to ask voters for an override to the primary rate.
-In November of 2016, the District held an election to ask voters to approve a seven year, \$3 million annual override to enhance workforce development programs that were reduced through prior budget reductions.
-This election was not successful.
-As a result, CCC will continue to monitor long-term forecasts and adjust tuition and program levels as needed for long-term financial stability.
+In 2018, the District put forth Proposition 417 which would continue the secondary tax levy beyond the term of the general obligation bond by an additional seven years, allowing opportunities for the District to add and enhance programs.
+Unfortunately, during the November 2018 election, the Proposition did not pass.
+CCC will continue to monitor long-term forecasts and adjust tuition and program levels as needed for long-term financial stability.

 Recent changes to both the Arizona and Flagstaff minimum wage rates will continue to impact the hours the College can pay for student wage positions.
-Future increases will also create pressure on the College's salary structure, leading to higher costs of compensation.
+Future increases will also create pressure on the College's salary structure, leading to higher compensation costs.